ayaahmed2058/Mealio/README.md

 🔹 Star & Offline Access
 - **Add or remove** meals from your Star.
-- **Offline Mode** – View saved favorite meals without an internet connection.
+- **Offline Mode** – View saved Star meals without an internet connection.

 🔹 Meal Planning
 - Plan meals for the current week by adding/removing meals.